 When alkaline or lithium batteries are being used, the LED labeled BATT on the keypad glows green when the batteries are good.
-The color changes to red when the they are nearing the end of life.
+The color changes to red when the battery voltage drops down and stays red through most of the battery life.
 When the LED begins to blink red, there will be only a few minutes remaining.